MaibornWolff/codecharta/gh-pages/_docs/05-04-custom-metrics.md

 title: "Custom Metrics"
 ---

-`ccsh` supplies a lot of metrics out of the box.
-Should that not match your need there are two general ways to add new metrics to CodeCharta.
-The more expensive way is to add a new importer, generate a new `.cc.json` and then merge that with your existing `.cc.json`.
-You should take a look at the [reference]({{site.baseurl}}{% link _docs/07-01-new-to-code.md %}) if you are interested in this.
+The various parsers of the `ccsh` supply a large variety of different metrics out of the box.
+In case these not match your need, there are two general ways to add new metrics to CodeCharta.

+The more 'expensive' way is to add a new importer, generate a new `.cc.json` and then merge that with your existing `.cc.json`.
+If you are interested in this, please get in contact with us by creating a new [issue](https://github.com/MaibornWolff/codecharta/issues) in GitHub.

-However, there is an easier way if your metric is available in CSV form because we have an importer for such data.
+However, there is an easier way if your metric data is available in CSV form because we have an importer for such data.
+All the importer needs is the file name (including path to it to depict the folder structure) and the different metrics.
+This makes it possible to display various metrics, independently of how they were generated.

 # Custom Metric CSV Import